RockSolt/filterameter/README.md

 ## Forms and Query Parameters

-The controller mixin will look for filter parameters nested under the `filter` key.
-For example, here's what the query parameters might look like for size and color:
+The filter parameters are pulled from the controller parameters, nested under the key `filter` (by default; see [Configuration](#configuration) to change the filter key).
+For example a request for large, blue widgets might have the following query parameters on the url:

 ```
 ?filter[size]=large&filter[color]=blue